Copyright 2014 MillieAnne Lowe, Orange County, California

 Still in hospital slippers, I stood an inch taller than this kid, who must have just graduated from high school.
 I glared at him and watched him lose his confidence.
 He eyed his superior, but Commander Creep was too busy arguing with Eric to notice.
 I took advantage of the moment and moved past the cadet, bumping him aside as I did so.
 The others followed me.

 Her eyelids flickered and then she squinted at me.
-“Oh, Haley…You are here.
+“Oh, Hayley…You are here.
 I thought I was dreaming again.
 They have me on so many medications.
 I’ve been sleeping a lot.
 Much more than usual.”

 “I’m sure you needed the rest,” I said.

 “It’s good to see you all.
 I’ve missed you,” said Ginny in a weak voice.

 “We’ve missed you, too, Mrs. Johnson.”
 Jeanne’s voice was unbelievably sweet.
 She often amazed me.